 Not Staying on Property

 If you stay at a Disney Hotel or any of the Official Hotels — such as the Hilton Tokyo Bay or Sheraton Grande Tokyo Bay Hotel — then access to the parks is quick and easy.
 If you’re not staying on property, you are left to the mercy of public transportation.
 While Japan’s public transportation is superb it’s far from perfect.
 Depending on where you are staying, this could eat up that precious time in the parks.

-Your best option is to stay on property to utilise your time.
+Your best option is to stay on property to utilize your time.
 Read our hotel guide for full information.